BeyondATC/BeyondATC_Wiki/docs/knowledge-base/live-traffic.md

     Standard BeyondATC traffic is built from a **historic week** of real schedule data and is driven by the time of day you set in the sim. **Live Traffic** is built from **what is flying at this exact moment**, streamed live.
 The two work together: BeyondATC still seeds your departure airport with parked aircraft from the schedule so the ramp looks nice and full, and Live Traffic then **takes over those aircraft or adds to them** as the real-world flights call for it.

     **Important Note** that 'Live' means close to real time in this context, there is a latency in the data feeds that add some delay to the received data

-!!! note "Experimental feature"
-    Please note that Navigraph live traffic is currently an experimental feature **available to our supporters only**.
-This feature will be released to the early access version as soon as it is stable and complete.

 ---